manishathreya/demo-repository2/README.md

 ->git reset (name) //to unadd file
 ->git reset HEAD~1 //will undo and uncommit the changes ->git log //log of commit
+->git reset (commit address) //will unstage/ unadd  and uncommit these changes made after this commit.

 ->when working with professional projects you have to clone->push->make pull request